Winslow's Deli, Tavern, and Market

 Overall: Definitely come check out the market, grab a beer and enjoy the outdoor patio.
 There are better options downtown Greenville to eat, though.

 Update july 2014: make sure to check bottle dates before purchasing.
-Issues of old beer lately.
+Issues of old and spoiled (their fault, not brewery) beer lately.
+If you're going to get beer here, buy recent releases from the market, or just get a beer on tap.

 08-19-2013 20:14:58 | More by OldhouseRecs